 In fact, if you’re breastfeeding, doctors want you to wait until the baby is two months old.
 Starting the postpartum diet any sooner can delay your body’s recovery from giving birth and when you’ve got a new baby in the house, you need all the energy you can get.
 In the meantime, just make sure what you do eat is nutritious.

 The minimum calories you should be eating in a day round out to about 1,200.
 If you find your self losing more than a pound and a half a week, especially if you’re breastfeeding, you need to dial it back a bit by eating a bit more.
 Try dividing your meals into five or six little meals throughout the day.
-This is an example of a cheap diet that will help you start losing the baby weight.

 Exercise For Weight Loss After Pregnancy